-- 3.71 A District Heating System operated by Enviroenergy serves part of Nottingham City Centre and provides heat and electricity from steam generated from the Eastcroft Energy from Waste Plant (EEFWP).
-Heat/energy capacity is closely linked to operation of the EEFWP, whilst physical extensions to the district heating network are largely reliant on external funding.
-Recent and committed extensions to the network have the potential to serve developments within the Waterside and The Canal Quarter. - 3.72 Enviroenergy comment that large developments may have the critical mass to support local combined heat and power (CHP) generation.
+- 3.75 Enviroenergy comment that large developments may have the critical mass to support local combined heat and power (CHP) generation.
 In 2014 the Council granted planning permission an Energy Park at Blenhiem Lane, Bulwell.
 Permission was given for an Energy from waste facility (160,000 tonnes of waste per annum capacity), manufacturing, research and development facility and associated offices.
-The Nottingham Energy Park is recognised as a major strategic priority for the city with potential to provide significant employment opportunities in the key low carbon and renewable sectors. - 3.73 Changes to introduced by the Government via the National House Building Standards mean that councils' ability to influence the type and scale of renewable technology used in new homes is reduced.
+The Nottingham Energy Park is recognised as a major strategic priority for the city with potential to provide significant employment opportunities in the key low carbon and renewable sectors. - 3.76 Changes to introduced by the Government via the National House Building Standards mean that councils' ability to influence the type and scale of renewable technology used in new homes is reduced.
 However, the Council will continue to encourage low carbon technologies and several large sites (such as Stanton Tip and Waterside) have the critical mass to support small scale decentralised energy generation.